metalgaiden/metalgaiden.github.io/projects/homerun-miko.md

 10 people and a 9 month development cycle.

 My role on this project was as lead designer.
-I designed and iterated on the gamplay interactions as well as designing all the puzzles.
-I also composed all the music for this game.
+I designed and iterated on the gamplay interactions and puzzle designs, this required a great deal of coordination with the programming team and they helped solidify a number of important design decisions.
+I also composed all the music for the game.

 [Itch.io page](https://chonkershq.itch.io/homerun-miko)

 https://youtu.be/pxyQMxoKhJY

 ## Highlights
-Some cool moments we ran into during developement that I thought I would share.
+Here are a few interesting challenges we faced during the development of Homerun Miko.
+Below them is a post mortem on the game as a whole.

 ### Linear algebra to the rescue
 At one point during developement we ran into an issue bouncing enemies off the walls.
 What we didn't realize at first was that the isometric perspective messes with this alot, and it took a fair bit of thinking on our feet to get past it.